 Simplify your Data Analysis with Hevo today!SIGN UP HERE FOR A 14-DAY FREE TRIAL!

 The Azure SQL Database has a combination of innovative features that make it a good alternative to the other popular databases in the market.
 Some of those features are given below:

 You can define the number of resources assigned and it helps in improving the scalability of the system.
 Some of them are:

 - As mentioned above, in single databases, each database is isolated from others and it also provides portability.
 Every single database has a confirmed amount of memory and storage resources.
 Resources assigned with each database are dedicated to the particular database without being shared with other databases.
 It is also possible to scale up and scale down the database resources easily as can be read here in detail.

 - The second option which is Elastic Pools can help you assign resources that are shared by the other databases present in the pool.
 It is possible to create or move the existing database as well and also save money meanwhile.
 It is also relatively easy to scale elastic pool resources up and down as needed.
 This can also be read in detail in the following link.

 The above-mentioned methodologies help you in making your Azure SQL Database scalable as per the resource requirements as well.
-It must be noted though that Dynamic Scalability is different from auto-scaling as auto-scaling happens automatically as compared to Dynamic that involves the manual scaling without causing any downtime.
+However, there is a considerable difference between Dynamic Scaling and Auto-Scaling.
+Auto-scaling happens automatically whereas Dynamic Scaling involves manual scaling without any downtime.